(800) 955-8596

 TDIU is a critical component of the VA’s disability compensation system.
 It acknowledges that for some veterans, the severity of their service-connected disabilities is such that it significantly hampers their ability to work.
 TDIU compensates these veterans at the 100% disability rate, even if their combined disability rating is less than 100%.

-With assistance from a TDIU lawyer, I can give you a better understanding of your eligibility.
+With assistance from a TDIU lawyer, you will have a better understanding of your eligibility.
 Since it’s not automatic, there are criteria you must meet and prove.
 For instance, you have to show that you served in the Marine Corps, Navy, Army, Space Force, Air Force, or Coast Guard.
 You must have been discharged through honorable conditions, and your service must have entailed “active duty”.

 Eligibility Criteria for Total Disability Individual Unemployability (TDIU)

-To qualify for Total Disability Individual Unemployability (TDIU), veterans must meet certain stringent criteria set by the Department of Veterans Affairs.
+To qualify for TDIU, veterans must meet certain stringent criteria set by the Department of Veterans Affairs.
 These criteria are essential to understand as they form the basis for determining a veteran’s eligibility for the program.

 Service-Connected Disability Rating